-- Outline the roles, responsibilities, knowledge, skills, and abilities needed to prepare for and respond to rumors. - Coordinate among people and teams to clarify roles and responsibilities, as well as who will make final decisions.4 - Put together a list of subject matter experts who can provide advice, such as scientists who are influenza experts and could provide input during an influenza epidemic.5 - Get institutional buy-in from all relevant levels of leadership to address misinformation and rumors when warranted.
+- Outline the roles, responsibilities, knowledge, skills, and abilities needed to prepare for and respond to rumors. - ★ WHO competency framework: Building a response workforce to manage infodemics - Coordinate among people and teams to clarify roles and responsibilities, as well as who will make final decisions. - Put together a list of subject matter experts who can provide advice, such as scientists who are influenza experts and could provide input during an influenza epidemic. - Get institutional buy-in from all relevant levels of leadership to address rumors and false narratives when warranted.